Skip to main content

 How Do You Pursue Compensation After a New Jersey Car Accident?

 Pursuing compensation after a car accident in New Jersey often starts with filing a claim with your own insurance company, thanks to the state’s no-fault insurance system.
 This covers your medical expenses and other out-of-pocket costs up to the limits of your policy.
 However, if your injuries are severe, exceed certain thresholds, or if another party is clearly at fault, you may step outside the no-fault system to file a claim against the other driver’s insurance or even initiate a lawsuit.
 Documentation is crucial in this process; gather all medical records, repair bills, and evidence like photographs or eyewitness accounts.
-An experienced car accident attorney can guide you through the complexities of New Jersey’s legal landscape, helping you navigate insurance negotiations and, if necessary, legal proceedings to ensure you receive the compensation you’re entitled to.

 Law Offices of David A. DiBrigida, New Jersey Car Accident Lawyer